pauloarayasantiago/portafolio/README.md

 # 👋 Hi, I'm Paulo Araya-Santiago!
 Welcome to my portafolio.

+## 🌟 Introduction
+I am a passionate Data Analyst in the making, currently studying to master Machine Learning techniques.
+My background in communications and audiovisual production, combined with my technical skills, allows me to bring a unique perspective to data analysis and visualization.

 ## 🎓 About Me
 - 🎓 I'm currently studying to work as a Data Analyst using Machine Learning.
 I have a Data Analyst specilized in Machine Learning professional certificate from Codecademt.
 - 🎥 I'm a major in communications and audiovisual production, in the University of Costa Rica.